 The cost of estate planning can vary significantly depending on your needs and circumstances.
-A basic plan including a Will, Power of Attorney and an Advanced Care Directive could cost as little as $600-800.
+A basic estate plan involves including a Will, Power of Attorney and an Advance Care Directive could cost as little as $600-800.

 When most people think of death the first thing that comes to mind is creating a Will.
-But writing a Will won't solve all your problems if you have assets tied up in life insurance or Superannuation funds.
+Whilst it's a good start, writing a Will won't solve all your problems if it neglects assets tied up in life insurance or Superannuation funds.

 In contrast, creating an in-depth Estate Plan allows you to take stock and manage all your assets- ensuring they will flow to the right people when you die.
 It eases probate for your family, gives instructions if you get sick and helps your family make important medical or financial decisions for you on your deathbed.

 What's more, an estate plan even has financial benefits.
 Helping you to implement smart strategies to minimise capital gains taxes or other taxes imposed on your estate.

 Safewill offers an easy, supportive and affordable service for all things end of life planning.
 From writing your Will from the comfort of your own home, to assigning your POA on your commute to work- we oversee your estate planning around you.
 Overseen by real lawyers, compassionate experts and a team ready to support you at each step of the way.

 Start your estate planning today, to support your family in a future tomorrow.
 It's peace of mind, it's security and it's taking control of your legacy in one.